scipy/scipy/doc/source/tutorial/io.rst

 ```````````````

 You may have a ``.mat`` file that you want to read into SciPy.
 Or, you
-want to pass some variables from SciPy / Numpy into MATLAB.
+want to pass some variables from SciPy / NumPy into MATLAB.

 To save us using a MATLAB license, let's start in Octave_.
 Octave has
 MATLAB-compatible save and load functions.
 Start Octave (``octave`` at